inex/ixp-manager-docs-md/docs/usage/authentication.md

 User's can enable, view (and test) and disable 2fa via the *My Account -> Profile* page.

-2FA support in IXP Manager is enabled by default from v5.3.
+2FA support in IXP Manager is enabled by default.
 To globally disable it set the following `.env` option:

 ```
 2FA_ENABLED=false